shariqimran/cpsc-210-metaPlace/README.md

 - As a user I want to view my purchase history
 - As a user I want to add funds to my account and view my funds deducted when I buy a product.
+- As a user I want to be able to save my purchase history and my wallet funds if I want to. (ie: Saving my account)
+- As a user I want to load my purchases and wallet from file.